patience4711/ESP32-CAMERA/README.md

 you can find the latest binary here [ESP32-CAM-v1_4]([https://github.com/patience4711/ESP32-CAMERA/blob/main/ESP32-CAM_v1_3.ino.esp32.bin](https://github.com/patience4711/ESP32-CAMERA/blob/main/ESP32-CAM_v1_4-exp.ino.esp32.bin))<br>
 if you own a 3d-printer you can use [camhouse.stl](https://github.com/patience4711/ESP32-CAMERA/blob/main/camhouse.stl) end [camhouse_top.stl](https://github.com/patience4711/ESP32-CAMERA/blob/main/camhouse_TOP.stl) to print a nice housing.

-## compile this sketch
+## flash or compile this sketch
-The most conveniant way is to flash the provided binary.
+The easiest way is to flash the provided binary.
 There are several ways to do this, google for instructions.
 If you must compile it yourself: read [here in the WIKI](https://github.com/patience4711/ESP32-CAMERA/wiki/compile) for instructions on how to do it.
 <br>Please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
 Impossible for me to know why it doesn't compile in your situation.

 ## other challenges